Caleb9/syno-photo-frame/README.md

 ### Auto-start

-So that the slideshow starts automatically on boot, you can add it to crontab:
+To start the slideshow automatically on boot, you can add it to crontab:
 ```
 crontab -e
 ```